WMUStudent21/gdscwmu-constitution/README.md

 #### Finance Director

-Directs and oversees all financial activities of the chapter, with responsibilities including but not limited to managing the bank account of GDSC WMU, determining the budgeting schemas of GDSC WMU, and managing the financial income of GDSC WMU.
+Directs and oversees all financial activities of the chapter, with responsibilities including but not limited to managing the bank account of GDSC WMU, determining GDSC WMU's budgeting schemas, and managing the financial income of GDSC WMU.

 #### Web Development Director